 Not all employers whose employees work fluctuating workweeks can use the alternative overtime method.

-You might be able to use the FLSA fluctuating workweek method if you meet the following requirements:
+You can use the FLSA fluctuating workweek method to determine overtime if you meet all five of the following requirements:

 - The employee’s hourly wage is always above the minimum wage (either federal or state minimum wage, whichever is higher)